jontsnz/influx-test-env/README.md

 ### Installing

-Use docker-compose to start the datbase running:
+Use docker-compose to start the database running:

 ```bash
 docker-compose up -d